hughobrien/zfs-remote-mirror/README.md

 Please note, that ZFS is designed for serious, enterprise grade environments.
 Using it on older consumer hardware is doing an injustice to its many features, and the kernel will remind you of this on every boot.
 That said, it can be squeezed into this restricted use case, and you can have many of the benefits most important to a backup system.
 However, if you can supply more modern hardware, do.
 A system with ECC memory would be a wise investment also.
 Even if it is an older model.

 If you must go with "previously loved", hardware, do yourself a favour and run a memory test first.
 Faulty DIMMs are a heartbreak one only tolerates once.
 [MemTest86+](http://www.memtest.org/) is a good choice, but their ISOs don't work on USB drives, only CDs.
 You could mess about with *gpart* to create a [bootable partition manually](http://forum.canardpc.com/threads/28875-Linux-HOWTO-Boot-Memtest-on-USB-Drive?p=1396798&viewfull=1#post1396798) but the good folks at Canonical added *memtest* to the boot-screen of some Ubuntu installers, which can be dandily *dd*'d to a memory stick.
 I can attest to [14.04.2 LTS Server](http://releases.ubuntu.com/trusty/) having this.
-(I don't currently know of an easy way to test the memory on a SBC system.)
+SBC users can try *[memtester](http://pyropus.ca/software/memtester/)*, but as it runs on top of a full kernel it can't test the memory the kernel occupies.

 Why not mirror the drives locally?
 ----------------------------------